 The effort will seek to provide guidelines for appropriate transit treatment throughout the region, based upon development densities, corridor orientation and available funding.
 The study will build upon work to date to provide the basis for CDTA's operations plan in coming years.
 It will also provide guidance to CDTA regarding the appropriate vehicle mix for its fleet, well in advance of the next major scheduled fleet replacement.

 CDTA adoption of the resulting plan is anticipated, as well as CDTC adoption as appropriate.
 Products will feed both TIP and New Visions processes.
-A 12 to 18 month schedule is anticipated.
+Completion of the effort is expected in 2006-08.

 TASK 3.86 Continuous Aviation System Planning Project (CASPP)

 This CDRPC-led effort will continue in 2006-08.